Many people who come to us for advice, and have done their research, mention Yellow Rattle.

 To work, studies and our experience show that there is quite a narrow window to sow Yellow Rattle effectively.
 This is in August.
 It can work done in July or September also.

 Before sowing, the grass must be ripped open in places with a rake or harrow.
 Then trodden, to ensure the seed contacts some bare earth.
+THE SEED MUST BE FRESH - it quickly loses viability, so any good merchant will make it clear it is this years crop.

 Then you leave it, and it just appears, apparently from under the grasses.
-Like magic, from late May in warm years, through to July when it turns to brown seed-heads (beautiful in their own right - and you can gather and re-sow).
+Like magic, from late April in warm years, through to July when it turns to brown seed-heads (beautiful in their own right - and you can gather and re-sow).

 You often get a minor second flush of Yellow Rattle, for some reason, as late as Aug and Sep, but not always, and we don't know why!

 We recommend you consult us, before sowing, or to decide if you should.
+Rattle is the Oxford Dictionary definition of an enigma.
+If we could read it's mind, we'd be millionaires.

 Plugs can be planted in the Spring (in April and May).
 The best sellers (we include ourselves!) sell plugs with native grasses growing alongside your Yellow Rattle plant.